Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/README.md

 Below is an explanation of what is contained in this repository:

-- '1.
-Final_output' contains documentation of the project output, final modelling software and design recommendations
+- 'final_output' contains documentation of the project output, final modelling software and design recommendations
 - 'interim' contains detailed analytical and experimental analysis as well as our interim conclusions
 - 'proposal' contains our intial proposal as well as preliminary analysis
 - 'www' contains the markdown documents creating project website